How to Plan a St. Paul Kitchen Remodel: A Guide to Getting It Right the First Time

 3. Set a Realistic Budget (and Build in Wiggle Room)

-Budgeting is often the least exciting part of remodeling—but one of the most essential.
+Budgeting is often the least exciting part of remodeling, but it's also one of the most essential.
 Think of your budget as a roadmap.
-It helps prioritize where to splurge (like durable countertops or quality cabinetry) and where to save (like choosing open shelving over upper cabinets).
+It helps prioritize where to splurge (like durable countertops or quality cabinetry) and where to save (such as choosing open shelving over upper cabinets).
+We recommend setting aside 10–15% for unexpected surprises because older St. Paul homes sometimes come with a few.

 4. Work With a Local Team That Gets It

-A full-service team can take the pressure off by managing everything from design concepts and renderings to final installation.
+A full-service team can alleviate the pressure by managing everything, from design concepts and renderings to final installation.

 5. Don’t Forget the Details

 Great kitchens aren’t just about the big stuff—they shine in the details.
-Soft-close drawers, under-cabinet lighting, built-in recycling, or a hidden coffee station… these small touches can make a major difference in daily life.
+Think about soft-close drawers, under-cabinet lighting, built-in recycling, or even a hidden coffee station.
+These small touches can make a significant difference in daily life.

-During your remodel planning, think about how your kitchen can support your habits and routines.
-We’ve seen firsthand how thoughtful features can turn a good remodel into a great one.
+During your remodel planning, consider how your kitchen can support your habits and routines.
+Thoughtful features can turn a good remodel into a great one.

 Thinking About Your Own Kitchen Remodel in St. Paul?